 Work with Cheryl Kennedy MacDonald, registered psychotherapist, published author, and award-winning women’s wellness specialist with over 20 years of experience.
 In person in Singapore and online globally.

-Born in Scotland and based in Asia for over a decade, I work with women (in Singapore and online globally) who are navigating the emotional and psychological shifts that redefine identity.
-This includes motherhood and menopause, relationship trauma and narcissistic abuse, relocation and expat life, ADHD and neurodivergence, and the long-term impact of emotional over-functioning.
+I’m Cheryl, a registered psychotherapist, published women’s health expert and yoga master specialising in supporting women through life’s most significant transitions.
+Born in Scotland and based in Asia for over a decade, I work with women in Singapore and online globally who are navigating motherhood, menopause, relationship trauma, narcissistic abuse, family-of-origin wounds, complex parental relationships, relocation, expat life, ADHD, neurodivergence, and the long-term impact of emotional over-functioning.

 Many of the women I work with have experienced long-term emotional strain or relationship trauma, including narcissistic abuse or growing up with emotionally immature parents.
 Others come to therapy during midlife or significant life transitions, noticing patterns of self-doubt, emotional overwhelm, or a loss of identity that no longer make sense.